 Silence.

 Then a laugh, low and guttural, that turned her blood to ice.
-The stall door buckled, splintering inward.
+Desperate to protect herself, Rika began to chant Kana’s full name, as she had read in an old folk tale, hoping to ward off the spirit.
+Her voice quivered with each syllable, the words mingling with her breath in the cold air.
+But the stall door buckled, splintering inward, the chant proving useless against Kana’s fury.
 Kana was there, her torso balanced on the sink, her arms impossibly long, her nails gleaming like scythes.
 Her face was a ruin—half bone, half flesh, her remaining eye a furnace of hate.

 “You threw the cicada,” Kana said, her voice a blade.
 “You killed me.”